AbsaOSS/filename-inspector/README.md

 - **Default**: `false`

 ### `fail_on_violation`
 - **Description**: Set to true to fail the action if any convention violations are detected.
-Set to false to continue without failure.
+Set false to continue without failure.
 - **Required**: No
 - **Default**: `false`

 ## Outputs
 ### `violation_count`
-- **Description**: Count of files not complying with the specified suffix conventions.
+- **Description**: Count of files not complying with the specified file name patterns.

 ### `report_path`
 - **Description**: Path to the generated report file.